annamarlena/weather-dashboard/README.md

 In addition, I'm learning Bulma as a new techonlogy for a group project and decided to inmplement what I've learned into the styling for this project as well.
 (Bulma is a free open-source library that works with Flexbox to make application styling simple, efficient, and elegant.)

+* Note: right now I have the data pulling for the 5-day forecast (visible in the console log) but I don't yet have it writing to the browser.
+Still working on that part but I'll get there!

 ## What I Learned

 Mainly what I learned here is to balance priorities so I don't miss a deadline.
 I'll get this project done but not in time expected timeframe, mainly due to being overly focused on a different project.